grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 The inner loop is a little strange.
 It runs once for every count.
 Luckily, we know that sum(counts) = len(array) = n, so The inner loop runs, in total, n times (regardless of how many times the outer loop runs).

-Because the inner loop always  takes $\Theta(n)$ time, regardless of the time the outer loop takes, *we do not multiply them*!
+Because the inner assignment always occurs $\Theta(n + m)$ times, regardless of the time the outer loop takes, *we do not multiply them*!

 ---